fedbiomed/fedbiomed/docs/developer/ci.md

 CI tests are triggered automatically on a:

-* merge request to `develop` or `master` branch
+* pull request to `develop` or `master` branch
 * push in `develop`, `master`, `feature/test_ci` branches (eg: after a merge, pushing a fix directly to this branch)

 The merge should not be completed before CI pipeline succeeds

-* pushing a fix to the branch with the open merge request re-triggers the CI test
+* pushing a fix to the branch with the open pull request re-triggers the CI test
-* CI test can also be manually triggered by adding a comment to the merge request with the text `Jenkins please retry a build`
+* CI test can also be manually triggered by adding a comment to the pull request with the text `Jenkins please retry a build`

 CI pipeline currently contains :